huggingface/AIEnergyScore/index.md

 </p>

-Welcome to AI Energy Score!
-This is an initiative to establish comparable energy efficiency ratings for AI models, helping the industry make informed decisions about sustainability in AI development.
+**Welcome to AI Energy Score!** This is an initiative to establish standardized energy efficiency ratings for AI models, helping the industry make informed decisions about sustainability in AI development.

 # FAQ